Saturate/LazyFrog/docs/INITIALIZATION_PATTERNS.md

 # Initialization Patterns and Best Practices

-This document describes patterns for handling asynchronous initialization and message queuing in the AutoSupper extension.
+This document describes patterns for handling asynchronous initialization and message queuing in the LazyFrog extension.

 ## Problem: Race Conditions During Initialization